sebasgverde/rnn-time-music-paper/README.md

-# <center>Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in music.</center>
+# <center>Sequence Generation using Deep Recurrent Networks: A study case in music.</center>

 # Printed anonymous version of the supplementary web page.